 Several cemeteries around the Metro area were used to inter Union and Confederate soldiers.
 Jefferson Barracks National Cemetery, originally built in 1826 as the first permanent U.S. Army base west of the Mississippi, has both Union and Confederate soldiers interred there, as well as soldiers from all wars the U.S. has been involved in.
 In Alton Illinois, the Alton National Cemetery holds the remains of 212 Union soldiers who died while recovering in the hospital and the North Alton Confederate Cemetery was established for those Confederate soldiers who died while in the Alton Federal Prison.
 There are 1,354 names inscribed on the Monument to the Confederates who are interred in the North Alton Confederate Cemetery.

-To commemorate the part that Missouri played in the Civil War, a new Missouri Civil War Museum will be opening at Jefferson Barracks.
-The museum will be housed in the restored Post Exchange and Gymnasium Building that was built in 1905 for use by the commissioned officers stationed at the base as an athletic and activity center.
-The museum will be the fourth largest Civil War museum in the United States and will serve as a museum, library, and educational center.
+To commemorate the part that Missouri played in the Civil War, the Missouri Civil War Museum opened in 2013 at Jefferson Barracks.
+The museum is housed in the restored Post Exchange and Gymnasium Building that was built in 1905 for use by the commissioned officers stationed at the base as an athletic and activity center.
+The museum is the fourth largest Civil War museum in the United States and serves as a museum, library, and educational center.